RASC Dark-Sky Program™

 Dark Sky Preserve Urban Star Park

-Although the designation of USP and DSP are made by the RASC, it is up to the judgment of the sponsoring group whether a local site should be considered for a USP or DSP designation.
-So, we ask that Centres of the RASC, and any other interested group or organization (astronomy, environmental and conservation groups, land managers, municipalities and other government agencies) to propose USPs and DSPs in their regions.
+Although the designation of USP, DSP or NP is made by the RASC, it is up to the judgment of the sponsoring group whether a local site should be considered for a USP, DSP or NP designation.
+So, we ask that Centres of the RASC, and any other interested group or organization (astronomy, environmental and conservation groups, land managers, municipalities and other government agencies) to propose USPs, DSPs and NPs in their regions.